Digital Learning

 Stage 6 – Learning Reinforcement

 What does it do?
-Improve knowledge retention by repeating learning intervals and actively learning.
+Strengthens retention through spaced and active learning.

 Why is it important?
-To improve memory for long-term retention.
+To move knowledge into long-term memory.

 How does it relate to learning psychology?